antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 At the bottom of the page you can find a table with adjustable settings.
 Many settings of the graph can be adapted.

 * Try out a different view of the same data with the following changes to the settings:
- The expression values on the y-axis are logarithmic by default, in the settings menu set the **Transform** option to *none* instead.
-Split the data in groups with the setting **use track** under Group separations: choose the *itcc_model* track that contains the information which sample belongs to which tumor type.
-Also sort the samples again on expression with **Extra Graph Option** set to *Track and Gene sort*.
-Finally, click **Adjust Settings** to obtain the graph with these adaptations.
+    * The expression values on the y-axis are logarithmic by default, in the settings menu set the **Transform** option to *none* instead.
+    * Split the data in groups with the setting **use track** under Group separations: choose the *itcc_model* track that contains the information which sample belongs to which tumor type.
+    * The samples can be sorted by setting the **Extra Graph Option** to *Track and Gene* sort.
+    * Finally, click **Adjust Settings** to obtain the graph with these adaptations.

 * Now try the gene MYCN (Type *MYCN* in the **Change Gene** box in the upper right corner to keep all your settings, but to change your gene).
 * Hover with your mouse over the track underneath the graph or over the data points, to find out which itcc_model belongs to which group of samples.